 So how does data monetization work?

 Data monetization is a set of actions you can take to monetize or benefit financially from the data you collect from your call center operations.
-This can mean either using it to make internal process improvements that financially benefit the company OR selling data to other companies.
-Your organization would take some (or all) of the data that you generate—interactions with your customers, business partners, and the like—and package it and sell it to a third party.
+This can mean either using it to make internal process improvements that benefit the company OR selling data to other companies.
+Your organization would take some (or all) of the data you generate—interactions with your customers, business partners, and the like—and package it and sell it to a third party.

 All data has value; it mostly knows what to do with it (and how to analyze it).
 To develop a strategy and realize the full potential of data monetization, you need to assess your enterprise call center data.
 Here are some questions to get started: